-Successful business owners know how to focus on providing great products services and finding new customers at the same time.
+Successful business owners know how to focus on providing great products and services and finding new customers at the same time.
 Generating new leads is the first step to driving new business, but it’s important to determine which leads are more likely to pay off.

 Qualifying your leads can increase the number you convert to customers.
 Doing so is no small feat; only 1 in 5 leads ultimately becomes a customer.
 This means that for every new customer you get, there are four who were not persuaded to use your products or services.
-That’s a lot of time and money lost, but smart lead qualification can minimize this concern.
+That’s a lot of time and money lost but smart lead qualification can minimize this concern.

 Lead qualification is the process of predicting the likelihood that a sales prospect will become a customer.
 To inform this prediction, you’ll need to gather data about your prospects through lead capture forms and other processes conducted in the lead generation process.
-And while lead qualification begins at the top of the sales funnel, it doesn’t end there ― it continues up until your prospect becomes a paying customer.
+While lead qualification begins at the top of the sales funnel, it doesn’t end there ― it continues up until your prospect becomes a paying customer.

 You should qualify your leads, comparing them to your target audience or ideal customer.
 Just because someone has visited your website doesn’t mean they’re automatically a lead.
 If they lack the qualities of your ideal customer, you’re better off pursuing leads who do match.

-However, when you can predict with a high degree of certainty that a lead is unlikely to convert, your sales team saves money and time not pursuing that lead, so disqualifying poor leads is actually good for business.
+However, when you can predict with a high degree of certainty that a lead is unlikely to convert, your sales team saves money and time not pursuing that lead, so disqualifying poor leads is good for business.

 Sales teams commonly use this framework, which tech giant IBM first developed, to answer these questions:

 BANT is a popular lead qualification framework, but it’s not the only option available for your lead qualification efforts.